Friday, March 5, 2021

 when to do the jump!"

-Monika: So tough!
-What would you advise to all transwomen looking for employment?
+Monika: That sounds really challenging!
+What advice would you give to trans women who are looking for employment?

-Alexis: Nope but with those other transwomen that I follow or I know, I try to be a sympathetic ear and engage in cordial conversation.
+Alexis: Nope, but with those other trans women that I follow or I know, I try to be a sympathetic ear and engage in cordial conversation.
+I think it's important to offer support in our own way, even if we aren't deeply involved in the community.

 Alexis: Love is everything to me.
 Enough said.

 Alexis: Not really, as I doubt anyone would be interested.
 I left behind my previous identity and have no wish to revisit it nor talk about it.
-My past brought me to my presence.
-This also is the reason why I don't do those kinds of posts like before and after or transformation Tuesday.
+My past brought me to my present.
+This also is the reason why I don't do those kinds of posts like before and after or Transformation Tuesday.
 This is a closed chapter for me.
+I prefer focusing on the now and looking forward rather than dwelling on the past.

-Monika: Fingers crossed!
-What would you recommend to all transgender women that are afraid of transition?
+Monika: What advice would you give to transgender women who are afraid of transitioning?

-Alexis: Be true to your feelings and you'll know when to do the jump!
+Alexis: Be true to your feelings, and you'll know when to take the leap!
+Trust yourself and remember that everyone’s journey is different.

 Alexis: Yes, I agree most certainly.